HL7/cql/input/pages/02-authorsguide.md

 parameter MeasurementPeriod Interval<DateTime>
 ```

 If a parameter definition does not indicate a default value, a parameter value may be supplied by the evaluation environment, typically as part of the evaluation request.
-If the evaluation environment does not supply a parameter value, the parameter will be [.kw]#null#.
+If the evaluation environment does not supply a parameter value, the parameter will be <span class="kw">null</span>.

 In addition, because parameter defaults are part of the declaration, the expressions used to define them have the following restrictions applied: